crkochan/wpclp/README.txt

    and writing the new row/column values.
    It may help with problem boards that still exhibit ghosting even with the updated driver.

+-a: automatically set version number
+   Can be used to automatically set the version number without prompting.
+   For ALPHA-NUMERIC version numbers, the ALPHA will be 'Z'.
+   For MAJOR.MINOR version numbers, the MAJOR will be '9'.